vykuang/advent-of-code-2022/solutions/day12/README.md

 Breadth-first approach (BFS).
 Use a FIFO queue to collect the children of nodes at each depth, so that we know the order in which to visit them

+1. start from root; mark as visited, push to queue
+1. while queue:
+  a. remove node from front (node `S` will be first)
+  a. add node to BFS traversal order
+  a. push adjacent children nodes into queue
+1. if the node popped from front of queue is the one we want, i.e. `E`, return

+Another wrinkle here is we need the *depth* from `S` to `E`; need a counter to keep track of the depth.

+In addition, not all children nodes are *adjacent*, due to the height restriction.
+Only child nodes with heights <= current node + 1 can be considered.

+In the end all the above describes an approach to go through the whole graph, but we want the shortest path.
+How will we know it's the shortest?
+It's just the way it is.
+How will we know the depth?
+We need to keep track of the parent of each node discovered.
+Once we find `E`, we just iterate through the parents to find the depth.
+And again, we know that when we find `E` via BFS, it will be the first possible way to reach it, and thus the shortest.

+Dijkstra's algorithm adapts BFS to do so

+### Dijkstra's algorithm

+### Common threads in other solutions

 Looks like popular solutions touched on the following concepts:

 - BFS